BryceDMonaco/RecipeArchive/recipes/marks-berry-scones.md

 9. Press more berries/fruit into this side.
 10. Cut each circle into 8 pie slices.
 11. Place the scones on a greased baking tray.
-12. Bake at 400F for 12 minutes, or sooner if edges are brown or if making a different shape with thin edges.
+12. Bake at 400F for 12 minutes (15 minutes if at high elevation) until edges are golden.
-13. For the icing, stir together confectioners sugar and milk until you have a thick consistency.
+13. For the icing, stir together confectioners sugar and milk until you have a thick consistency.istency.
 14. Drizzle the icing on top of the cooled scones.

 ## Notes